Sammi (TV series)

-The series stars Mawra Hocane as Sammi, Adnan Siddiqui as Rashid Chand, Rehan Sheikh as Chaudhry Rab Nawaz, Sania Saeed as Chandni, Bilal Khan as Aaliyan, Ahad Raza Mir as Salar, Saman Ansari as Salima, Madiha Rizvi as Zulekha Chaudhry and Nadia Afghan as Naheed.
+The series stars Mawra Hocane as Sammi, Adnan Siddiqui as Rashid Chand, Rehan Sheikh as Chaudhry Rab Nawaz, Sania Saeed as Chandni, Bilal Khan as Aaliyan, Ahad Raza Mir as Salar, Saman Ansari as Salima, Madiha Rizvi as Zulekha Chaudhry and Nadia Afgan as Naheed.

 It was co-created and co-produced by the creative head Momina Duraid with Johns Hopkins University Center for Communication Programs.
 The show was first aired on Hum TV, as a part of night programming all under Duraid's production company.

+Sammi received mixed reviews from critics, who praised its bold portrayal of the issues and strong performances, but criticized its excessive melodrama and underdeveloped characters.
+At the 17th Lux Style Awards, the series received three nominations including Best Television Writer and Best Television Director.

 Plot

-The Series takes place in the village Rahim Yar Khan with the story of a young educated girl Sammi Jutt who is marrying Pervaiz Chaudhry.
+The series takes place in the village by the name of Rahimabad in the district Sadiqabad, Zila Rahim Yar Khan.
+In the area of political landlord Leghari family, on their personal homes and land.
+The story of a young educated girl Sammi Jutt who is marrying Pervaiz Chaudhry.
 On the day of her Nikkah, her brother, Waqas, demands extra payment for their Mahr Payment, (a promised amount of money paid by the groom), from Pervaiz.
 This leads to a physical altercation between them in which Waqas kills Pervaiz in anger.